 Everyday our bodies generate free radicals.
 Oxygen is the basis for the formation of free radicals.
 We require large amounts of it for metabolism, which is breaking down nutrients for growth and energy.
-This energy is essential for such processes as breathing, thinking, digesting your food and having a beating heart.
-This is natural.
-The body and immune system uses some free radicals in a positive way.
+This energy is essential for such natural processes as breathing, thinking, digesting your food and having a beating heart.

 We’re made up of trillions of cells.
 They come together to form tissues, and tissues come together to form organs.
 What happens within these cells may determine how long you live, and whether you live your life fully or with the burden of disease.